top of page

 "But the Lord said to Moses and Aaron, 'Because you did not trust in me enough to honor me as holy in the sight of the Israelites, you will not bring this community into the land I give them.'"

-Much had been given Moses.
+Much had been made known to Moses.

 Therefore, much had been required.